It’s not what you say out of your mouth that determines your life, it’s what you whisper to yourself that has the most power!

 We often get stuck in this scenario because we regrettably take responsibility for other people’s problems.
 This is harmful because for the most part we are unable to control or influence these problems, and yet we lay the burden on our own shoulders.
 At times this is not even of our own doing.
 Other people place the burden of their problems on our shoulders and we suffer as a result.
 It really shouldn’t be this way.
 Everyone should take responsibility for their own problems.
 In fact, you must be the one to take responsibility for your own choices, health, happiness, finances, relationships and life.
 Don’t burden others with these things.
 You and you alone shape your life with purpose, and only in this way will you gain the personal power you need to develop a healthy and empowered self-image.

 Moreover, it’s important to begin primarily living through our own internalized representation of ourselves and not relying on society to define us.
-And this of course starts with fully understanding and accepting who you are and then taking charge of the mental processes that are running your life.
+And this, of course, starts with fully understanding and accepting who you are and then taking charge of the mental processes that are running your life.
 And this is exactly what we went through within the five step process above.

 Don’t Indulge in Self-Judgement or Self-Criticism

 When you judge and overly criticize yourself, that is a clear indication that your internal voice is taking over your life.
 Yes constructive criticism can be helpful, however constructive criticism doesn’t leave you with a foul taste in your mouth.
 It is rather something that leaves you feeling hopeful, optimistic and motivated that you can do better next time.
 So I’m certainly not talking about constructive criticism.
-What I am talking about is that type of judgement and criticism that leaves you feeling helpless and deflated.
+What I am talking about is that type of judgment and criticism that leaves you feeling helpless and deflated.
 That is the self-talk that it hurting your self-image and depleting your reservoirs of self-confidence.

 Instead of judging and/or criticizing yourself, choose to give yourself feedback.
 Feedback will provide you with an avenue for improvement and will help you to progressively develop the self-confidence you need to build a healthy self-image that allows you to be the best you can possibly be in every situation.
 After all you are not perfect, and you will make mistakes and fail miserably at times.
 That’s just part of life; actually it’s just part of being human.
 You are not perfect and you will never be.
 Accept yourself with warts and all.
 After all, a healthy self-image always comes through self-acceptance, which of course stems from self-understanding.